+[AU: Change from TE above okay?
+Thanks, Kevin (PJE)]

+[[Author: Edits to last sentence above okay?
+It just seemed needlessly cumbersome.
+Kezia]]

+[AR: tried to simplify it even more, but it’s good]

-Figure 9.4 Logistic regression on infection test data [FILENAME 793725c06f004]
+Figure 9-4: Logistic regression on infection test data [793725 c09f004.eps]

-The output (on the x axis) is an estimated probability of a host being infected based on the input variables.
-We plotted that output against the known value in the test data (on the y axis, and remember the y-axis is not known in real life).
-It’s clear to see that given these input values, you would be able to estimate a large portion of the hosts correctly.
-Though no matter where the cutoff is set (e.g. hosts above 0.4 are classified as “infected”), you will undoubtedly have some false-positives (identifying hosts as infected when they are not) and false-negatives (identifying hosts as not infected when they are).
+The output (on the x-axis) is an estimated probability of a host being infected based on the input variables.
+That output is plotted against the known value in the test data (on the y-axis, and remember the y-axis is not known in real life).
+It’s clear that, given these input values, you would be able to estimate a large portion of the hosts correctly.
+No matter where the cutoff is set (for example, hosts above 0.4 are classified as “infected”), you will undoubtedly have some false positives (identifying hosts as infected when they are not) and false negatives (identifying hosts as not infected when they are).
 Traditionally, logistic regression is used to make a logical classification (this is or is not something).
-There are techniques to apply logistic regression to classify on multiple categories.
+There are techniques for applying logistic regression to multiple categories, which we won’t cover here.

-Within R, there are several approaches to logistic regression, however the glm() function can handle most situations.
+Within R, there are several approaches to logistic regression; however, the glm() function can handle most situations.

 K-Nearest Neighbors

-The technique of k-nearest neighbors is best described through a generic sports analogy.
-Suppose you’d like to pluck a person at random from anywhere in the world and perform a magic trick (machine learning is seen as magic by many) where you predict his or her favorite sports teams.
-Suppose when you pluck a person at random, you can ask their neighbors and friends (“k” of them, where k is any consistent number) which teams they cheer for.
-Then you could look at who the majority of those neighbors cheer for and assume the person you plucked is similar to their neighbors in their sports allegiance.
+The technique of k-nearest neighbors is best described using a generic sports analogy.
+Suppose you want to choose a person at random from anywhere in the world and predict his or her favorite sports teams.
+When you choose that person at random, you can ask his or her neighbors and friends (“k” of them, where k is any consistent number) which teams that person cheers for.
+Then, you determine which teams the majority of those neighbors cheer for and assume the person you plucked has similar taste as their neighbors.

 The k-nearest neighbors algorithm does the same thing.
-Given a set of known (this is supervised algorithm) variables, for each new data point look at the nearest k data points (you pick the value for k) and assume the new data point is like its neighbors.
-This gets away from the linear classification of our opening example and the approach increases in accuracy as the number of observations increases.
+Given a set of known (this is supervised algorithm) variables, for each new data point, this algorithm looks at the nearest k data points (you pick the value for k) and assumes that the new data point is like its neighbors.
+This gets away from the linear classification of the opening example.
+This approach increases in accuracy as the number of observations increases.
 One draw back is that it is sensitive to the selection of k.
 With very large values of k, this approach gets closer and closer to creating a linear boundary.
-Overall, the k-nearest neighbors can be a very effective classifier and outperform many other techniques and it’s worth understanding.
+Overall, the k-nearest neighbors can be a very effective classifier and outperform many other techniques.
+It’s worth understanding.

-Within R, the class package offers support for k-nearest neighbors (and other knn functions as well).
+Within R, the class package offers support for k-nearest neighbors (and other knn functions).

 Random Forests